sonicbaume/FreeAAC/README.md

 | Prediction       | [pictoBERT](https://github.com/jayralencar/pictoBERT)                                                                   | Pictogram Prediction using Transformers                 | MIT                                                                                                                  |
 | Prediction       | [Pictalk_PrAACT](https://github.com/LucasMagnana/Pictalk_PrAACT)                                                        | Implementation of the PrAACT method                     | ⚠️ None                                                                                                              |

-## How to contribute

-### You can:

-- ⭐️ Star this repository to improve its visibility.

-- 💬 [Offer feedback and suggestions](https://github.com/sonicbaume/FreeAAC/discussions) by up-voting, commenting on a discussion topic, or starting a discussion.

-### AAC users can:

-- ✋ Sign up to test our [iOS](https://testflight.apple.com/join/rAEtsbD6) or [Android](https://play.google.com/store/apps/details?id=org.freeaac) apps, report problems and offer feedback.

-- 📝 [Request a feature](https://github.com/sonicbaume/FreeAAC/issues/new?type=feature) by writing a user story.

-- 🐛 [Report a bug](https://github.com/sonicbaume/FreeAAC/issues/new?type=bug) so we're aware of any problems you're having.

-- 💬 [Contribute to our roadmap](https://github.com/orgs/sonicbaume/projects/4/views/1) by commenting on tasks.

-### Developers can:

-- 🗺 Build a feature [from our roadmap](https://github.com/orgs/sonicbaume/projects/4/views/1) that is ready to be picked up.

-- 🔧 [Fix a bug that has been found](https://github.com/sonicbaume/FreeAAC/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug) and submitting a Pull Request.

-- 🔍 Find and suggest libraries or models that could be used to improve or extend the app.

 ## Development

 To run locally with live reloading: